I am America's real anchorman, America's truth detector, and America's Doctor of Democracy all combined as one harmless, lovable little fuzzball.

 So what we have here is the politicization of medicine.

-This is the this is the sad and shocking thing.
+This is the sad and shocking thing.

 We used to approach the cure for diseases in a truly bipartisan way, but now we don't.